Skip to main content

 If you find out you have an STD, also get tested for HIV.
 CDC recommends that everyone between the ages of 13 and 64 get tested for HIV at least once as part of routine health care.
 For those at higher risk, CDC recommends getting tested at least once a year.

 Chlamydia, trichomoniasis and gonorrhea are easily treated if caught early, but that’s not always the case.
+HPV can prevented with a vaccine.
 Read here to learn how to recognize the symptoms that may be linked with these STDs, and what action you should take.

 1. Human papillomavirus (HPV)

-No doubt you’ve probably heard of this STD due to the HPV vaccine.
-The human papillomavirus (HPV) is the most common sexually transmitted infection in the U.S. There were about 43 million HPV infections in 2018, many among people in their late teens and early 20s.
+You may be familiar with this STD due to the news around the HPV vaccine.
+The human papillomavirus (HPV) is the most common sexually transmitted infection in the U.S. There were about 43 million HPV infections in 2018, the latest numbers from the CDC.
+Many cases were among people in their late teens and early 20s.

-HPV is a virus almost everyone catches at some point or another; however; some types cause few symptoms and no medical problems, while others can lead to serious concerns like genital warts, cervical cancer and oropharyngeal cancer (cancer of the throat).
+HPV is a virus almost everyone catches at some point or another.
+You can get HPV by having vaginal, anal, or oral sex with someone who has the virus.
+Some types cause few symptoms and no medical problems, while others can lead to serious concerns like genital warts, cervical cancer and oropharyngeal cancer (cancer of the throat).

-Women should undergo routine cervical cancer screening (Pap test) between ages 21 and 65 years of age.
+Females should undergo routine cervical cancer screening (Pap test) between ages 21 and 65 years of age.
 An HPV DNA test can identify certain HPV types on a woman’s cervix and may be used with a Pap test.
-Even women who are vaccinated need cervical screening.
+Even females who are vaccinated need cervical screening.
 You will need to repeat your Pap test every 3 or 5 years.

 There is no approved routine HPV test for men.